• Skip to primary navigation

 Place all the ingredients for the barbeque sauce into a saucepan and bring to a boil.
 Stir until the sugar has dissolved.

 Reduce the heat to a strong simmer and leave the pan on the heat (uncovered) for 10 to 15 minutes until the sauce has thickened.
-The actual time will vary depending on how quickly the liquid evapourates.
+The actual time will vary depending on how quickly the liquid evaporates.

-The sauce should coat the spoon, but still have a pourable consistency.
+The sauce should coat the spoon but still have a pourable consistency.
 It will thicken further as it cools.

 If you find the barbeque sauce does not thicken sufficiently, you can thicken it by stirring in a slurry made with one heaped teaspoon of cornflour (cornstarch) and 2 tablespoons of water.
-Stir this mixture slowly into the sauce, over a low heat, until the sauce thickens to your liking.
+Stir this mixture slowly into the sauce, over low heat, until the sauce thickens to your liking.
 You may not need all the cornflour.

 Meatballs